Folkestone Racecourse: History

 The history of the Westenhanger estate dates back to 1035 when it was owned by King Canute.
 The 14th century Westenhanger Castle can still be seen next to the main grandstand.

+The racecourse was established in 1898.
+The first meeting took place over two days on 30 and 31 March 1898.
+The first day saw a six race card of three steeplechases, two hurdle races, and the opening two mile Maiden National Hunt Flat Race Plate won by Summer Lightning.
+The Victoria History of Kent in 1908 noted the South Eastern and Chatham Railway provided free carriage for horses and their attendants to the race meetings; this led to good size fields for the races, but the lower expense for owners meant that poorer quality race horses competed.
+In 1907, there were five days of racing under both Jockey Club rules and steeplechasing.

-The race course was established in 1898, and was a right-handed undulating oval of nearly 1 mile 3 furlongs, with a straight 6 furlongs which joined the round course for a home straight of 3 furlongs.
+It was a right-handed undulating oval of nearly 1 mile 3 furlongs with a home straight of 2½ furlongs and a straight 6 furlongs.
 The inner steeplechase course of 1 mile 2 furlongs, had 7 fences.
 It was on this course in 1975 that Lord Oaksey, the journalist and television commentator suffered serious injuries in a fall which ended his riding career.
 The centre of the course is farmed, and has a reservoir fed by a pumping station on the west side of the oval.
 The East Stour river runs along the western edge of the oval and under the straight course.

 In July 2012, Arena Leisure and Northern Racing, the lessees of the racecourse announced the closure of the racecourse as a temporary measure.
 Outdated facilities and the delay of a project to build houses on part of the site were given as the reasons for the closure.
 It was announced that a final decision would be made in 2013.
 Folkestone held its last scheduled meeting on 18 December 2012.

 Post-closure and future

 Arena Leisure stated in 2012 that the closure was temporary.
 However, in 2016 it was revealed that plans drawn up by Folkestone and Hythe Council include the racecourse area for building houses in a development known as Otterpool Garden Town.
 By December 2017 much of the racecourse infrastructure had fallen into disrepair and there was no prospect of any resumption of racing at the venue.
 A planning application for 8,500 homes was submitted to the Council in February 2019, with a plan for a phased development over 30 years.
+Plans for the Otterpool garden town were approved in April 2023.

 Between 2013 and 2016, the venue hosted the War and Peace show, previously held at the Hop Farm at Beltring, and featured in Netflix's Dark Tourism documentary series.
 It has since returned to its original location.